rye yoghurt sourdough

 I have messed with the Tartine recipe here, cautiously as my past experience of adding a little rye to San Francisco bread did not add value to it (don’t mess with perfection, said The Weather Man).
 But this is a success: the bread became more gloopy, less fluffy, perfect and light.
 It acquired an earthy….

-rye yoghurt sourdoughServings: 1 loafTime: over 3 days
+rye yoghurt sourdoughServings: 1 loafTime: 72 hours

 - For the leaven: